Fagin

 Fagin is a confessed miser who, despite the wealth that he has acquired, does very little to improve the squalid lives of the children he guards, or his own.
 In the second chapter of his appearance, it is shown (when talking to himself) that he cares less for their welfare, than that they do not "peach" (inform) on him and the other children.
 Still darker sides to the character's nature are shown when he beats the Artful Dodger for not bringing Oliver back; in his attempted beating of Oliver for trying to escape; and in his own involvement with various plots and schemes throughout the story.
 He indirectly but intentionally causes the death of Nancy by falsely informing Sikes that she had betrayed him, when in reality she had shielded Sikes from the law, whereupon Sikes kills her.
-Near the end of the book, Fagin is captured and sentenced to be hanged, in a chapter that portrays him as pitiable in his anguish.
+Near the end of the book, Fagin is captured and sentenced to be hanged, in a chapter which portrays him as pitiable in his anguish.
+Though portrayed as cunning and manipulative, Fagin’s characterization has been the subject of longstanding criticism for its antisemitic overtones.

-In popular culture, Fagin (or at least his name) is used in comparison with adults who use children for illegal activities.
+In the first 38 chapters of the original edition of the novel, Fagin is referred to as "the Jew" over 250 times, while being called by his name far less frequently.
+Dickens notoriously stated that he chose to depict Fagin as Jewish by claiming that, in the novel's period, "the class of criminal almost invariably was a Jew".
+The novelist later removed many references to Fagin's Jewishness in revised editions of the novel, particularly after being contacted in 1863 by Eliza Davis, the wife of a Jewish banker to whom Dickens had sold his home, though the explicit framing of Fagin as a Jew continued to persist in many unauthorized publications of the novel's original edition.

+Fagin has since become a prominent example in literary and cultural studies of the antisemitic stereotype of the "Jewish villain" and as "one of the most infamous antisemitic caricatures of all time."
+In response to this legacy, creators such as Will Eisner have reinterpreted the character from more sympathetic or critical perspectives, as in Eisner’s 2003 graphic novel Fagin the Jew.